MicrosoftLearning/mslearn-mlops/documentation/01-pipeline-job.md

 - Use the registered **data** asset in the Azure Machine Learning workspace as input to the pipeline.
 - Run the pipeline using an Azure Machine Learning **compute instance** (don't forget to stop it when done, there's a workflow to help you).

+> **Tip:**
+> Whether you're working from the Cloud Shell or a local terminal, make sure to update the Azure Machine Learning extension for the CLI to the latest version.

 ## Success criteria

 To complete this challenge successfully, you should be able to show: